 Your water comes from Lake Michigan.
 The State performed an assessment in 2003 to determine the susceptibility or the relative low potential of contamination.
 The susceptibility rating is on a seven-tiered scale from "very-low" to "very-high" based primarily on land uses and potential contaminant sources within the source water area.
 The Lake Township Water System source water is categorized with moderately high susceptibility given land uses and potential contaminant sources within the source area.
-Lake Township Water System has instituted pollution prevention programs and is cognizant of additional potential threats to its source of drinking water.

-Calendar Year 2016 Compliance Data Collected
+Calendar Year 2017 Compliance Data Collected

 The presence of contaminants in the drinking water does not necessarily indicate that the drinking water poses a health risk.
-The levels (if any) found in Lake Township Water do not necessarily pose a health risk.
+The levels (if any) found in Village of Baroda water do not necessarily pose a health risk.
 However, federal law requires we report the highest level of any contaminant detected in our treated water to you.
 These results are listed in the tables of the next two pages.
-Unless otherwise noted, the data presented in this table is from testing done January 1, 2016 - December 31, 2016 The USEPA allows water utilities to monitor certain contaminants less than once a year because concentrations of these contaminants are not expected to vary significantly from year to year.
+Unless otherwise noted, the data presented in this table is from testing done January 1, 2017 - December 31, 2017 The USEPA allows water utilities to monitor certain contaminants less than once a year because concentrations of these contaminants are not expected to vary significantly from year to year.